 The planning process was guided and informed by a steering committee comprised of members of the community and area leaders representing a variety of diverse organizations and constituencies.
 The steering committee served as the policy advisory group and was instrumental in guiding the development of the vision, recommendations, and strategies that are included in this plan.
 Ten steering committee meetings were held over a 12-month period.
-All meetings were open to the public and held in the Library on the Loretto Heights campus.
+All meetings were open to the public and held in the Library on the Loretto Heights campus or at the All Saints Church Hall.
 Steering committee members were instrumental in generating community interest and participation throughout the community engagement process.